 The workplace will need to do a better job to inspire people to get back to the office and help them work better in the future.

 That is why working with a commercial cleaning service can make your office reopening safer, not to mention less of a headache.
-The following points are just a few of the benefits your facility could realize by working with commercial cleaning services.
+The following points are just a few benefits your facility could realize by working with commercial cleaning services.

-As more and more businesses around the country move to reopen their doors, facility managers can't afford to sit on their hands.
-While many of the challenges of facility management are the same as ever, the pandemic has either sharpened their importance or introduced other challenges that weren't there before.
-The CDC workplace guidelines for reopening are an invaluable source of information to help you both get the lights back on and keep safe and healthy employees in record time.
+As more and more businesses around the country move to reopen their doors, facility managers can’t afford to sit on their hands.
+While many of the challenges of facility management are the same as ever, the pandemic has either sharpened its importance or introduced other challenges that weren’t there before.
+The CDC workplace guidelines for reopening are an invaluable source of information to help you get the lights back on and keep safe and healthy employees in record time.
 Keep these things in mind as you move closer to reopening: